Split-Community/split_support_tools/python_admin_api_tool/README.md

 ## Usage:

 - The menu is straight forward with the options.
-There are 2 choices: Search and Export
+There are 2 choices: Search and Export.

-- The Search options are:
+- The search options are:

 ```
 1. Search Workspaces Or Groups